 Newby’s Lookout, about 30 kms north of Nundoobah, offers a magnificent view over the Manning Valley.
 A great place for observing sea eagles, wedge tail eagles and other birdlife.

 Waitui Falls on the road to Hannam Vale (about 35 kms to the north from Nundoobah) is a Forestry waterfall and swimming hole with a picnic area and facilities.
 On the way, stop at Moorland Cottage (Ph: 6556 5248) on the Hannam Vale Road for a homemade devonshire tea.

 Ellenborough Falls is about a 40 minute drive from Nundoobah via Wingham.
 These falls are a spectacular site (see gallery) as they plunge from plateau level into a vertical walled box gorge 160 metres below.
 Walk to the bottom (but save some energy for the hundreds of steps back up).
 BBQ’s, picnic tables, drinking water and facilities are provided.

 Dingo Tops Forest Park, although a little further away (approx 50 kms from Nundoobah via Wingham and Wherrol Flat), has a couple of fantastic walking trails through virgin hardwood and rainforest stands.
 Many native trees border these trails, including some large red cedars.
 There is a picnic site.

 The Comboyne Plateau, also a bit of a drive from Nundoobah (approx. 1 hour) is a beautiful piece of countryside; a cultivated English landscape on the top of a mountain.
 The gravel road to get there has many twists and turns (not for the faint-hearted) but the experience is well worth it.
-The Udder Cow Cafe (Ph: 6550 4188) in the peaceful village of Comboyne has delicious lunches, treats and coffee.
+The peaceful village of Comboyne has delicious lunches, treats and coffee.
 Real country fare surrounded by green rolling hills.